Jhinpan/jp-folio/_projects/1_project.md

 </div>
 <div class="caption">
-     On the left, view in front of the whiteboard &emsp;&emsp;&emsp; On the right, overview for those ApexLegends NPC
+     On the left, view in front of the whiteboard &emsp; &emsp; &emsp; &emsp; On the right, overview for those ApexLegends NPC
 </div>

 <div class="row">